textileio/community/docs/clients/js-http.md

 {{files.add.js_http_client.code}}
 ```

-### Next steps
+## API Documentation

+You can read the full API documentation for Textile's JavaScript HTTP Client (js-http-client) can be found at https://textileio.github.io/js-http-client.

-Head on over to the [Textile Developer Slack](https://slack.textile.io/) and let us know what you are building.
+Feel free to join the [Textile Developer Slack](https://slack.textile.io/) and let us know what you are building.
 People are always excited to share and learn about new ideas.